Home Gym Equipment

-If going to the gym consistently has never worked for you before, why not try something new?
+If going to the gym has never worked for you before, why not try something new?
 By bringing the gym to you, you never have an excuse not to get in a workout.

 To set up a home gym that has everything you need, start with these eight pieces of equipment.

 Dumbbells are incredibly versatile.
-If you want to build strength but are not ready to invest in barbells and more expensive equipment, a set of adjustable dumbbells are a great place to start.
+If you want to build strength but are not ready to invest in barbells and more expensive equipment, a set of adjustable dumbbells is a great place to start.

 The best part about an adjustable set is that you do not need a lot of room to store them, and they are often more cost-effective than buying separate sets of dumbbells in a variety of weights.

 Most adjustable sets usually start at 3-5 pounds and can be adjusted up to around 50 pounds.
-Over time, you may need to invest in some heavier weights, but the maximum of 50 pounds will be plenty for most beginners.
+Over time, you may need to invest in some heavier weights, but a maximum of 50 pounds will be plenty for most beginners.